djrobstep/migra/docs/installing_and_connecting.md

     :::bash
     connectiontype://username:password@databasehostname/databasename?extraparam1=a&extraparam2=b

+If you have a .pgpass file in your $HOME dir, you can make use of that as well as you don't need to enter the password in the connection string:

+    :::bash
+    postgresql://username@hostname/databasename

 These can be left out if not necessary.
 For instance, if connecting locally, using your default system username and passwordless "trust" login, only a connection type and database name is required:

     :::bash